 How to Boost Your Cell Signal When Camping

-How Cell Phone Antennas Work
+How Cellular Antennas Work

 The best antennas are directional antennas.
 These are intended to be turned towards the nearest cell tower.
 Because of this, these antennas can only be erected while parked or camping.
 If you need an antenna while driving down the road, you will need an omni-directional antenna.
 These are intended to be mounted securely to a vehicle, and will capture cell signal from any direction.
 Directional antennas, however, do a much better job at capturing signal.

 Yagi antennas are the most effective of directional antennas.
 These involve two separate antenna units, one for outgoing signal, and one for incoming signal.
-One of the antennas has to be turned and mounted at a 90-degree angle from the other antenna to avoid feedback (see photo).
+One of the antennas has to be turned and mounted at a 90-degree angle from the other antenna to avoid feedback loop (see photo).
 Yagi antennas are usually sold one a-piece, and each can be used either for incoming or outgoing cell signal.

 Most antennas offers anywhere from a 5 decibel gain to 15 decibel gain.